 Get There: Subway Line 2 Hongkik University Station Exit 9

 Also known as Edae, this area is full of shopping!
 Explore the main street and alleyways for different cosmetic stores, independent retailers, accessory stores, and for foreigners this is a great area to find a hair salon!
 You also have tons of food and drink options here too!

 Get There: Subway Line 2 Ewha Women’s University Exit 2 & 3

 Located right next to Yonsei University and located smack in the middle both Hongdae and Edae, Sinchon hosts plenty of options for shopping including small clothing stores to big retail brand stores.
 Like the other two university areas mentioned there are tons of food and drink options in this area as well!

 Do you have anything to add to this list?
-Let us know your favorite shopping in Seoul in the comments below!
+Let us know your favorite places for shopping in Seoul in the comments below!

 Share this Post